| |

 What to Bring

 • Water: No drinking water is available on-site.
+Bring enough for the full walk.

 Is Dunika bog trail Worth It?